GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies.md

 precendence of user settings: When you configure a policy, users can't change the respectice setting anymore.

+For a full list of settings that you can control using group policies, see [Group policy reference](group-policy-reference.md).

 To configure policies, you first have to install the IAP Desktop Policy Templates:

 1. Download the `PolicyTemplates` package from the [downloads page](https://github.com/GoogleCloudPlatform/iap-desktop/releases).